martinring/thesis/src/5-Partitioning.md

 With regard to related work, we need to take a look at the decision heuristics implemented by contemporary SAT- or SMT-solvers, since a lot of effort and research has been invested in their optimisation.
-However, in a first approach utilising the decision heuristics of MiniSAT and Z3 as a basis, our experiments have shown, that while they are very well suited to identify single variables that have a large impact on the verification time, they fail to provide sets of
+However, in a first approach utilising the decision heuristics of [MiniSAT]{.nobr} and Z3 as a basis, our experiments have shown, that while they are very well suited to identify single variables that have a large impact on the verification time, they fail to identify sets of
 variables: The identified optimal subset $X$ as identified by our approach doesn't necessarily contain the single most impactful variable identified by the solver (see also [#eq:avgt-not-monotone]).
 Explicitly stated, for any two sets